statnett/rawxio/README.md

 ## Development

-Dependencies for the project are managed with poetry.
+Dependencies for the project are managed with uv.
 To install all dependencies run:

 ```
-poetry install
+uv sync
 ```

-Remember that when developing a library it is *not* recommended to commit the `poetry.lock` file.